Nipuni002/Skin_Care_Consultation/README.md

 # Skin_Care_Consultation
 🚀 A Personal Full-Stack Development Project by Me

 This is my own personal project, fully designed and developed by me, to create a smart, user-friendly, and efficient Skin Care Consultation Website.
-The platform is built to streamline skincare services by integrating AI, progress tracking, appointment management, and more — offering both customer-facing and administrative solutions.
+This platform combines AI technology, progress tracking, appointment management, and blog content to deliver a complete skincare solution.

 🔹 Key Features:
 ✅ User Management